tas223/Check-In/README.md

 Usage
 - Clone the repository
+- Download the ChromeDriver version that matches your current version of Google Chrome
 - If desired, specify the file name or path for the downloaded boarding pass
 - Run the checkIn.py script with the command "python checkIn.py"
 - Answer all questions in the terminal and receive confirmation that check in was scheduled